MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/fieldref/fieldref-active-method.md

 ## Example

 The following example opens table 18 \(Customer\) as a RecordRef variable that is named Recref.
 The [Field Method \(RecordRef\)](../../methods-auto/recordref/recordref-field-method.md) uses Recref to create a FieldRef variable that is named MyFieldRef.
 MyFieldRef sets a reference to the first field \(field 1\) in the table.
 The [SetRange Method \(FieldRef\)](../../methods-auto/fieldref/fieldref-setrange-method.md) sets a filter that selects record 30000.
 The [Field Method \(RecordRef\)](../../methods-auto/recordref/recordref-field-method.md) selects the record and then loops through fields 1 through 6.
-For each field, the ACTIVE method determines whether the field is enabled.
+For each field, the Active method determines whether the field is enabled.
 If the field is enabled, a message that states that the field is enabled is displayed.
 Otherwise, a message that states that the field is not enabled is displayed.

 > [!NOTE]
 > You can use the name of the table instead of the table number to open the table by using the following syntax: